slapd−ldap — LDAP backend to slapd

 This directive causes a cached connection to be dropped and recreated after a given ttl, regardless of being idle or not.

-if defined, selects what local
+if defined, selects what local identities are

 authorized to exploit the identity assertion feature.